marcelpetrick/cheatsheets/git.md

 ## Reset the state of the repo and get rid of all unversioned files (build artifacts)
 git clean -xfd
 git reset --hard

+## Push the current commit to /refs/for/master
+git push --porcelain --progress origin refs/heads/master:refs/for/master